paranext/paranext-core/extensions/README.md

 </details>

-### Configure paths to `paranext-core` repo

-In order to interact with `paranext-core`, you must point `package.json` to your installed `paranext-core` repository:

-1. Follow the instructions to install [`paranext-core`](https://github.com/paranext/paranext-core#developer-install).
-We recommend you clone `paranext-core` in the same parent directory in which you cloned this repository so you do not have to reconfigure paths to `paranext-core`.
-2. If you cloned `paranext-core` anywhere other than in the same parent directory in which you cloned this repository, update the paths to `paranext-core` in this repository's `package.json` to point to the correct `paranext-core` directory.

 ## To run

 ### Running Platform.Bible with these extensions

-To run Platform.Bible with these extensions:
+To run Platform.Bible with these extensions (these extensions are automatically included when running `paranext-core`):

 `npm start`

 Note: The built extensions will be the `dist` folder.
-In order for Platform.Bible to run these extensions, you must provide the directory to these built extensions to Platform.Bible via a command-line argument.
-This command-line argument is already provided in this `package.json`'s `start` script.
-If you want to start Platform.Bible and use these extensions any other way, you must provide this command-line argument or put the `dist` folder into Platform.Bible's `extensions` folder.
+These extension files will be watched automatically for changes if you run `npm start` in `paranext-core` or `npm start` from this folder.
+There is no need to run `npm start` in both directories.

 ### Building these extensions independently